 My dissertation (Harvard, 2019) “Penal Modernism before Modernity: Correction and Confinement in the History of Political Thought”, advances a new theory of how penal incarceration came to capture the Western philosophical imagination.
 It traces institutional accounts of incarceration, the moral psychology of crime and the political economy of punishment from Plato’s Athens to Jeremy Bentham’s London, with an eye towards our present carceral dysfunction.

-Jacob has published and taught on the history of political thought, broadly construed, from classical antiquity to the present day.
-His ongoing research interests include social and political philosophy from early modernity through the critical theorists, Jewish and Islamic political thought, classical philosophy, and intellectual history.
+I have published and taught on the history of political thought from classical antiquity to the present day.
+My ongoing research interests include social and political philosophy from early modernity through the critical theorists, Jewish and Islamic political thought, classical philosophy, and the philosophical basis of political economy.

-Jacob holds a BA (Hons.) in Philosophy from Yale University (2010), and completed M.Phils in Political Thought and Intellectual History (2011) and Classics/Ancient Philosophy (2012) at Cambridge, where he was a Paul Mellon Fellow at Clare College until 2013.
-At Harvard, Jacob has been the organizer of the European Philosophy Workshop (2015-17), as well as convener of the Graduate Conference in Political Theory and the Political Theory Colloquium and a Graduate Fellow at the Edmond J. Safra Center for Ethics at Harvard.
+I hold a BA (Hons.) in Philosophy from Yale University (2010), and completed M.Phils in Political Thought and Intellectual History (2011) and Ancient Philosophy (2012) at Cambridge, where I was a Paul Mellon Fellow at Clare College until 2013.